riju/WebCamera/samples/camera/README.md

 `npm run install`

+This demo requires some web components (elements) from the elements/ folder.

+As this demo is deployed on GitHub pages, it needs a bundled version of these elements, as GitHub pages doesn't work with ECMAScript modules as it serves the wrong MIME type of "text/html".

-To test locally run the below command.
-This will spin up a local dev server that opens the project in the browser tab and reloads it when changes are saved
+To test the individual elements locally run the below command.
+This will spin up a local dev server that opens the elements directory in the browser tab and reloads it when changes are saved

 `npm run start`

-To build the project into /docs which GitHub pages supports, please run
+To bundle the elements into the build/ directory, which the samples depend on, run the below comment.
+This will additionally minify the elements.

 `npm run build`

-To check that the build is working perfectly, run
+To launch a local dev server from the actual samples, please run:

 `npm run start:build`